Natawista Iksina (Medicine Snake Woman)

 Natawista, or Medicine Snake Woman, was around 15 when Alexander Culbertson, then about 30, proposed marriage to her family.
-The story is legendary, the consequences more profound perhaps than those of Sacagawea’s assistance to the President Jefferson’s Corps of Discovery.
+The story is legendary, the consequences more profound perhaps than those of Sacagawea’s assistance to President Jefferson’s Corps of Discovery.

 At the time, around 1840, Natawista and Alexander Culbertson’s marriage was not unusual.
 Such unions proved beneficial to both husbands and wives.
 Traders like Culbertson secured trade ties with their wives’ families and tribes, while the wives’ people in turn gained access to and a degree of control over the husbands’ trade goods, relationships, and networks.